 Outsourcing in the clinical trial industry has been on the rise for the last several decades.
 This has been due to a combination of several factors, including the increasing cost of research, blockbuster molecules going off-patent causing revenue loss, and lack of extensive in-house R&D infrastructure.
 This has resulted in an interesting situation, where increasingly more clinical trials are being outsourced to contract research organizations (CROs) worldwide.

 The latest white paper from Frost & Sullivan discusses a lot about the clinical research industry, including a comparison of clinical trials conducted in Asia and the west, and various factors suggested to be critical for selecting CROs in Asia.

-In our earlier article on Potential and Challenges with Clinical Trial Sites in Asia & West, we had discussed about clinical sites in Asia & West on the basis of this white paper.
-In this article, let’s discuss about the critical factors suggested in this white paper for selecting CROs.
+In our earlier article on Potential and Challenges with Clinical Trial Sites in Asia & West, we had discussed clinical sites in Asia & West on the basis of this white paper.
+In this article, let’s discuss the critical factors suggested in this white paper for selecting CROs.

-Most of these factors were related to three primary considerations, namely Capability, Experience and Network & Partnerships.
+Most of these factors were related to three primary considerations, namely Capability, Experience, and Network & Partnerships.
 While considering a particular CRO, there are specific questions recommended to be asked for each of these factors before selection.